Starfox (comics): Fictional character biography

 Eros returned to a hedonistic life of adventure, preferring to wander space in search of romance and adventure.
 He would often return to help the Avengers in their adventures, serving during such cases as the Terminus crisis, Operation: Galactic Storm, and the Nemesis case involving the Infinity Gems and the so-called Ultraverse.
 When Thanos had gained the Infinity Gauntlet, one of the first things he did was capture Starfox and place him under various torments.
 Starfox was forced to witness various cosmic murders, power plays, the personal deaths of heroes he knew and other atrocities.
 He did attempt to charm Thanos out of his plan but had his mouth neutralized for his effort.

 Starfox spent time with the son of Mar-Vell, Genis-Vell, and attempted on multiple occasions to assist him and steer him in the right direction.
 Once, he came up with a device that would block telepathic transmissions during sexual activity.

 Starfox was part of a re-gathering of Avengers when Morgan Le Fay attacked all current and ex-members.
 After an adventure in an alternate universe, Starfox left Earth with Tigra, planning to head towards a known pleasure planet.

 Eros and his brother, Thanos, have a custom, where each Eternal year (equivalent to 1,000 Earth years), they bury the hatchet and convene at a neutral place, usually bearing gifts.
 This was an initiative of their father, who demanded that the two would meet every year as a reminder of the blood that runs through both their veins.
 The meeting is called The Truce and the two meet alone, although the hero Quasar was present at one of their meetings, and they refuse to fight one another.

+Eros is bisexual, having been seen in an orgy in which both males and females serve him sexually; he invited Tryco Slatterus, the Champion of the Universe, to join them, but the latter declined.